viboes/std-make/doc/proposal/factories/DXXXX_factories.md

  * Fix some product type and emplace factories issues.
  * Rename customization point `make` to `make_custom`.
- * Reference N4471 as this proposal would simplify most of this proposal.
+ * Reference N4471 as that proposal would simplify most of this proposal.

+## v0.4 Move to Markdown source